tydangelo18/tydangelo18/README.md

 - 🔭 I’m currently working on transitioning into a career in Full Stack Web Development.
 - 🌱 I’m currently learning Redux & Sass.
-- 👯 I’m looking to collaborate on anything that involves the MERN stack or Blockchain technology.
+- 👯 I’m looking to collaborate on anything that involves the MERN stack, analytics, or Blockchain technology.
 - :e-mail: tydangelo18@gmail.com | Let's get in touch!

 <br />